-[BABEL] ("the original specification") defines data structures, encoding, and operation of a basic Babel routing protocol instance ("instance of the original protocol").
-This document ("this specification") defines data structures, encoding, and operation of an extension to Babel protocol, an authentication mechanism ("this mechanism").
+[BABEL] ("the original specification") defines data structures, encoding, and the operation of a basic Babel routing protocol instance ("instance of the original protocol").
+This document ("this specification") defines data structures, encoding, and the operation of an extension to the Babel protocol, an authentication mechanism ("this mechanism").
 Both the instance of the original protocol and this mechanism are mostly self-contained and interact only at coupling points defined in this specification.

-A major design goal of this mechanism is such a transparency to an operator that is not affected by implementation and configuration specifics.
+A major design goal of this mechanism is transparency to operators that is not affected by implementation and configuration specifics.
 A complying implementation makes all meaningful details of authentication-specific processing clear to the operator, even when some of the key parameters cannot be changed.